galaxyproject/training-material/topics/metagenomics/tutorials/metagenomics-binning/turorial.md

 >
 {: .hands_on}

-The output files generated by MetaBAT2 include:
+The output files generated by MetaBAT2 include (some of the files below are optional and not produced unless it is required by the user):

-1. The final set of genome bins in FASTA format (.fa)
+1. The final set of genome bins in FASTA format (`.fa`)
-2. A summary file with information on each genome bin, including its length, completeness, contamination, and taxonomy classification (.txt)
+2. A summary file with information on each genome bin, including its length, completeness, contamination, and taxonomy classification (`.txt`)
-3. A file with the mapping results showing how each contig was assigned to a genome bin (.bam)
+3. A file with the mapping results showing how each contig was assigned to a genome bin (`.bam`)
-4. A file containing the abundance estimation of each genome bin (.txt)
+4. A file containing the abundance estimation of each genome bin (`.txt`)
-5. A file with the coverage profile of each genome bin (.txt)
+5. A file with the coverage profile of each genome bin (`.txt`)
-6. A file containing the nucleotide composition of each genome bin (.txt)
+6. A file containing the nucleotide composition of each genome bin (`.txt`)
-7. A file with the predicted gene sequences of each genome bin (.faa)
+7. A file with the predicted gene sequences of each genome bin (`.faa`)

 These output files can be further analyzed and used for downstream applications such as functional annotation, comparative genomics, and phylogenetic analysis.